KimRass/warehouse/Database/SQL/SQL.md

 CONNECT BY PRIOR employee_id = manager_id
 ORDER SIBLINGS BY last_name;
 ```
-- The `NOCYCLE` parameter in the `CONNECT BY` condition causes Oracle to return the rows in spite of the loop.
-The `CONNECT_BY_ISCYCLE` pseudocolumn shows you which rows contain the cycle.
+- If you want to order rows of siblings of the same parent, then use the `ORDER SIBLINGS BY` clause.
+- For each row returned by a hierarchical query, the `LEVEL` pseudocolumn returns 1 for a root row, 2 for a child of a root, and so on
 ```sql
 SELECT last_name "Employee", CONNECT_BY_ISCYCLE "Cycle",
 LEVEL, SYS_CONNECT_BY_PATH(last_name, '/') "Path"